AndroidPillars/Node.js/README.md

   ```ruby
   global
   ```
   - Which lists the properties
+  &nbsp;
 - To <b>Exit</b>,
   &nbsp;
   ```ruby